Plastic Pollution Hurts Wildlife

 Plastic fishing nets in the oceans - often referred to as ghost nets - are also a cause of entanglement which frequently results in fatalities of larger animals.
 A report by WWF estimated that between 500,000 and 1 million tons of fishing gear enter the ocean every year.
 Abandoned fishing lines do not truly disappear once they have been lost, as they continue to float around trapping fish.
 Trapped fish and other animals attract larger marine animals which also then become entangled while attempting to feed.

-Marine wildlife like seals, sea lions, birds, turtles and dolphins and sharks are more prone to drowning because they often become trapped and unable to free themselves.
-Larger whales are sometimes able to break away, but then still have remaining gear wrapped around and cutting into them which increases risk of infection and exhaustion.
+Marine wildlife like seals, sea lions, birds, turtles, dolphins and sharks are more prone to drowning because they often become trapped and unable to free themselves.
+Larger whales are sometimes able to break away, but then still have remaining gear wrapped around and cutting into them which increases the risk of infection and exhaustion.

 Microplastics